DFE-Digital/get-into-teaching-app/docs/content.md

 4. Once this is loaded, go to the top left hand corner and select the three horizontal lines - this will open a drop down
 5. Select 'Open in VS Code Desktop'
 6. This will open the file on Visual Studio Code
-7. When you run a codespace it will make up a branch name: **when you next go on to github and want to run a codespace, you should use the same branch everytime.
+7. When you run a codespace it will make up a branch name: **when you next go on to github and want to run a codespace, you should use the same branch every time.
 You do not need to make a new one every time.**

 ### Tips
 - Most of the content sits under 'app > views > content'